yommieo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Long format
 with user and group IDs displayed numerically
 And hidden files starting with .with ls -lna
-Script that create a directory in /tmp
+Script that create a directory in /tmp)
+Move the file betty.